Best price across all sales channels

 Core Ultra 5 delivers a minimum power of 28 watts and a maximum turbo power of 115 watts, stressing a design focusing on an ideal balance in performance while with power-saving features tailored specifically for mobile devices demanding long battery time.

-With base power values from the Intel Core i5 series extending all the way to 45 watts and a definite maximum turbo setting of 95-watt worth of chips, such a setup seems preferably maintained to give increased performance at the higher expense of energy.
+With base power values from the Intel Core i5 series extending to 45 watts and a definite maximum turbo setting of 95-watt worth of chips, such a setup seems preferably maintained to give increased performance at the higher expense of energy.

 Graphics